-Creation o of New Value We aim to sustain business growth by improving our electronic platform planning capabilities and elemental technologies, both of which contribute directly to heightening the product appeal of SDVs and BEVs.
-Supported by our comprehensive knowledge of vehicle-related electronics and software, we will work very closely with customers and jointly develop electronic platforms with the aim of creating new added value.
-Further, increased sales of ECUs based on these optimized electronic platforms will enable us to further lower costs by taking advantage of the economies of scale resulting from mass procurement and production.
-Through the development of ECUs, we will hone our in-vehicle software, semiconductors, and manufacturing technologies and increase the automation and speed of software development.
-We will utilize these technological assets-which are our strengths-to contribute to the development of the automative industry. s Portfolio ormation With our sights set on further growth of the safety systems business, we will expand our lineup of products that cater to specific market segments and regions and move forward with global rollouts.
-We will also focus on the software business and the development of electronic platform products for BEVs with the aim of creating new value.
-At the same time, we will identify businesses that do not conform to the green and peace of mind principles as well as products that are becoming commoditized and replace them in our portfolio systematically and in close coordination with our customers. n of Carbon Itrality We will help achieve carbon neutrality by advancing the formation of a circular economy through contributions to the increased introduction of BEVs, the utilization of F-IoT to visualize manufacturing issues, the sourcing of recycled materials, the development of repair technologies, and the development of products with structures that facilitate disassembly.
-Susta ration of inability Igement By establishing business foundations that are adaptable to change, we will achieve sustainability management.
-Development system reinforcement: With the aim of achieving large-scale, cross-domain software development, DENSO will redeploy human resources through portfolio management while developing and enhancing the capabilities of globally competent personnel through the Company's distinctive training system.
-Manufacturing competitiveness: In anticipation of the mass production of large-scale integrated ECUs, we will further refine and combine our strengths, namely, in-vehicle quality, mass production, and adaptability.
-In addition, we will collaborate with external manufacturing partners to strengthen our global manufacturing foundations and increase their resilience in changing conditions.
+We aim to sustain business growth by improving our electronic platform planning capabilities and elemental technologies, both of which contribute directly to heightening the product appeal of SDVs and BEVs. · Supported by our comprehensive knowledge of vehicle-related electronics and software, we will work very closely with customers and jointly develop electronic platforms with the aim of creating new added value.
+Further Creation of New Value increased sales of ECUs based on these optimized electronic platforms will enable us to further lower costs by taking advantage of the economies of scale resulting from mass procurement and production. · Through the development of ECUs, we will hone our in-vehicle software, semiconductors, and manufacturing technologies and increase the automation and speed of software development.
+We will utilize these technological assets-which are our strengths-to contribute to the development of the automotive industry.
+With our sights set on further growth of the safety systems business, we will expand our lineup of products that cater to specific market segments and regions and move forward with global rollouts.
+We will also focus on the soft-Business Portfolio ware business and the development of electronic platform products for BEVs with the aim of creating new value.
+At Transformation the same time, we will identify businesses that do not conform to the green and peace of mind principles as well as products that are becoming commoditized and replace them in our portfolio systematically and in close coordination with our customers.
+We will help achieve carbon neutrality by advancing the formation of a circular economy through contributions to Realization of Carbon the increased introduction of BEVs, the utilization of F-IoT to visualize manufacturing issues, the sourcing of recycled Neutrality materials, the development of repair technologies, and the development of products with structures that facilitate disassembly.